-The problems created by the creaking infrastructure of the education system are compounded by the psychological effects of war and poverty on children.
-In commenting on the multiple effects of war on Gaza's children, Pernilla Ironside said: "The impact has truly been vast, both at a very physical level, in terms of casualties, injuries, the infrastructure that's been damaged, but also importantly, emotionally and psychologically in terms of the destabilizing impact that not knowing, not truly feeling like there is anywhere safe to go in Gaza".
+The problems created by the creaking infrastructure of the education system are compounded by the psychological effects of war and poverty.
+In commenting on the multiple effects of war on Gaza's population, Pernilla Ironside said:

+"The impact has truly been vast, both at a very physical level, in terms of casualties, injuries, the infrastructure that's been damaged, but also importantly, emotionally and psychologically in terms of the destabilizing impact that not knowing, not truly feeling like there is anywhere safe to go in Gaza".

-The psychological effects of conflict on children manifest themselves in many ways including fear, tension, aggression, becoming withdrawn and silent, difficulties in concentrating in school, and increasing isolation from family and friends.
-These psychological problems are also related to the 'pressure cooker' environment of households under severe economic pressure as a result of Israel's siege.
+This is particularly the case with children on whom the psychological effects of conflict manifest themselves in many ways including fear, tension, aggression, becoming withdrawn and silent, difficulties in concentrating in school, and increasing isolation from family and friends.
+These psychological problems are also related to the 'pressure cooker'

+environment of households under severe economic pressure as a result of Israel's siege.